mihoo-r/OLTypes/README.md

 The repository holds OLTypes Delphi library.
 The library enhances basic types with some useful methods and ability to keep Null values.
-It was tested with Delphi 2010 and Delphi XE.
+It was tested with Delphi 2010, Delphi XE and Delphi 10.1.
 It will not work in Delphi 2005 and below.

 ###Licence###
-OLTypes library is distributed under **the MIT License**.
+OLTypes library is distributed under **[the MIT License](https://www.wikiwand.com/en/MIT_License)**.

 ### How do I get set up? ###